DarthMike/darthmike.github.io/source/_posts/2016-01-21-xcode-7-dot-3-analyzer-improvements.markdown

 # CLANG_ANALYZER_NONNULL and CLANG_ANALYZER_OBJC_GENERICS

 Objective-C continues to get some love!
-Adding into the changes for [nullability][nullability] and [generices][generics], now the analyzer will start to warn you about usage not in line with your annotations.
+Adding into the changes for [nullability][nullability] and [generics][generics], now the analyzer will start to warn you about usage not in line with your annotations.
 That's very good news, considering that the compiler checks were a bit lacking.
 Additional kudos because both settings are enabled by default.

 # CLANG_ANALYZER_LOCALIZABILITY